-One of the crazy thing about travel is you never really know what is going to happen.
+One of the crazy things about travel is you never really know what is going to happen.
 You have to have faith in the experience and hope for the best some days.
 This is exactly what I had to do while in Manila, Philippines this weekend.
-During my visit we found out that Typhoon Karen also known as Sarita was heading for the Philippines.
+During my visit, we found out that Typhoon Karen also known as Sarita was heading for the Philippines.

 I had never experienced a typhoon and honestly had no idea what to expect.
 I figured it would be like the hurricane prep I went through while living in Orlando way back in college.
 We won’t talk about just how long ago that was.